hmcts/dtsse-ccd-config-generator/README.md

 ## Contributing

 Pull requests are very welcome.
 Please ensure the tests have been updated to demonstrate the change.
+This branch has ChallengeQuestion added to work as in adding Jurisdiction
 ### Local development

-In order to link a local version of CCD config generator to a project you can use the `publisTohMavenLocal` gradle task then add:
+In order to link a local version of CCD config generator to a project you can use the `publishToMavenLocal` gradle task then add:

 ```groovy
   implementation group: 'com.github.hmcts', name: 'ccd-config-generator', version: 'DEV-SNAPSHOT'